EOSIO/eosjs-keygen/API.md

 <a name="uriMatcher"></a>

 ## uriMatcher : <code>string</code>
 A valid regular expression string.
-The provided string it modified when it is converted to a RegExp object:
+The provided string is modified when it is converted to a RegExp object:

-  - A start of match is implied (`^` is always added, do not add one)
+  - A start of line match is implied (`^` is always added, do not add one)
   - Unless the uriPath ends with `$`, automatically matches query parameters and fragment (hash tag info).
   - The RegExp that is created is always case-insensitive to help a non-canonical path match.
-Uri paths should be canonical though.
+Uri paths should be canonical.

 **Kind**: global typedef
 **Example**